-“For the food industry, people cooking traditional food at home is an obstacle to selling more of their product,” Mr. Pollan stated in the documentary Cooked.
+“For the food industry, people cooking traditional food at home is an obstacle to selling more of their product,” author Michael Pollan stated in the documentary Cooked.
 “They have a vested interest in destroying food culture and food traditions and getting people to eat stuff they have gotten good at making.
 And they’re doing a lot of food science to make this food as acceptable as they possibly can.”

 Those who have learned to cook will tell you that, while not always easy, it does pay dividends.
 All it requires is an adventurous spirit—and a desire to invest in your health.

 “Most people don’t know that grocery store yeast is not a naturally occurring substance,” Caleb Warnock and Melissa Richardson wrote in the book The Art of Baking with Natural Yeast.
 “Since 1984, the vast majority of yeast has been man-made and laboratory created.”

 They continue: “Commercial ‘instant’ yeast was created to be fast, and is called quick or fast-rise yeast.
 In fact, the quick yeast produced for store-bought brands is so foreign to our digestive systems that some people develop allergies to the yeast itself.
 Sure, it frees up the schedule a bit.
 But when you consider that every culture across the globe has been using the same system for thousands of years, you have to wonder whether throwing that tried and true system out the window is considered progress.”